Dreamstime: Business model

-Dreamstimestock photographs are licensed around the world through the website with the individual contributors curating their own image portfolios and providing their own image info and search keywords with the company handling image hosting and providing the search tools to find the images.
+Dreamstime stock photographs are licensed around the world through the website with the individual contributors curating their own image portfolios and providing their own image info and search keywords with the company handling image hosting and providing the search tools to find the images.
 Like most other microstock companies, DreamsTime accepts anyone as contributor and relies on them to grow their file database.
 The images are licensed as royalty free, meaning one license has unlimited uses.
 Prices of the licenses images vary from $0.20 to thousands of dollars, of which the contributor receives a percentage.
 Besides stock photography and illustrations the company also allows curation of stock footage.

 In 2011, DreamsTime reported a record year with more than 4.2 million customers.

 As of September 2017, DreamsTime numbers 18,000,000 registered members, more than 300,000 contributing photographers and over 64,000,000 photos, illustrations, cliparts and vectors.
 With unique visitors exceeding 11,000,000 monthly, the agency occupies the 2nd place in stock photography audience and image licensing worldwide.
 (December 2007 historical data: 500,000 registered members, 26,000 contributors, 2,000,000 images online and 4,000,000 unique views).

 DreamsTime's imagery is targeted for individuals, private sector and Fortune 500 companies.